smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 Why?
 ===============================================================================

-I don't fully agree with the idea but my colleague, Matt, was adamant about it.
+I didn't fully agree with the idea at first but my colleague, Matt, was adamant about it.
 Matt is a pretty smart guy so I decided to think about it some more.
 This is what I was able to come up with and I think there is a range of situations where doing the deployment before the main project could be worthwhile.